José Antonio de Mendoza, 3rd Marquis of Villagarcía

-José Antonio de Mendoza Caamaño y Sotomayor, 3rd Marquis of Villagarcía de Arousa (sometimes marqués de Villa García) (1667 in Spain – 17 December 1746 in Cape Horn) was a Spanish colonial administrator in the Americas.
+José Antonio de Mendoza Caamaño y Sotomayor, 3rd Marquis of Villagarcía de Arousa (sometimes marqués de Villa García) (1667 – 17 December 1746]) was a Spanish colonial administrator in the Americas.
 From 4 February 1736 to 15 December 1745 he was Viceroy of Peru.

 Early career

 José Antonio de Mendoza was a native of Galicia and a knight of the Order of Santiago.
 He had been ambassador to Venice and viceroy of Catalonia when King Philip V named him Viceroy of Peru in 1735.
 He took office in Lima, the capital of the Viceroyalty of Peru the following year, at the age of 68 in 1736.

 During his administration, war between Spain and England again broke out, the War of Jenkins' Ear, 1739–1748.
 Viceroy Mendoza organized the defense of the Pacific coast and improved the army and the militia.
 In 1742 he dispatched a fleet from the port of El Callao to go to defend the coast of Chile.